 Each RSF contains a repetition of a selected multi-millisecond ranging sequence (MMRS).
 One common MMRS is utilized in all RSFs

-16 length-128 complementary sets-based MMRS sequences are defined as in the table below.
+16 length-128 complementary sets-based MMRS sequences as defined in the table below.
 Each MMRS sequence from the table can be split into two parts: [A, B], where A and B are of length 64.
 One gap G consisting of 0~64 zeros could be added to form an MMRS with gaps as [A, G, B, G]

-Length-91 and length-127 4z ternary codes could be optionally employed as MMRS.
+Length-91 and length-127 4z ternary codes as defined in Table 15-7a of IEEE 802.15.4z-2020 and Table 15-7 of IEEE 802.15.4-2020 can be optionally employed as MMRS.
 Note that the usage of those 4z ternary codes here could cause more interference to legacy 4z devices nearby than those MMRSs as defined in the following table.

 A spreading factor L=4 is applied to the MMRS with/without gaps before repeating within one RSF